Kabhi Main Kabhi Tum: Plot

 The story begins with the wedding preparations of Adeel and Sharjeena.
-Adeel is a topper, hardworking and ambitious guy who believes money is everything; more than his family and love whereas Sharjeena, an independent and strong woman wants a simple life with someone she can love and trust.
+Adeel is a topper, a hard-working and ambitious guy who believes money is everything, whereas Sharjeena, an independent and strong woman, wants a simple life with someone she can love and trust.

-Things take a turn when Adeel's boss Rubaab confesses her love to Adeel after hearing about his marriage.
-She has loved him since he had first joined her company.
+Things take a turn when Adeel's boss Rubaab, confesses her love to Adeel after hearing about his marriage.
+She has loved him since he first joined her company.

-Rubaab is a strong, narcissistic and hardworking woman who believes she can take anything or anyone she likes no matter the cost or risk.
+Rubaab is a strong, narcissistic and hardworking woman who believes she can take anything or anyone she likes, no matter the cost or risk.

 Upon hearing the news, Adeel calls off the wedding and proposes to Rubab not because he loves her but because of her wealth and status.
 He found an opportunity to improve his social and wealth status and so decided to marry Rubaab.
-Heartbroken, Sharjeena doesn't know what to do as her sister was also getting married at the same reception and this would harm her sisters image in front of her future in-laws.
-To save the dignity of both the families, Adeel's younger brother Mustafa comes in.
+Heartbroken, Sharjeena doesn't know what to do, as her sister was also getting married at the same reception, and this would harm her sister's image in front of her future in-laws.
+To save the dignity of both families, Adeel's younger brother, Mustafa, comes in.

-Mustafa, unlike his brother, is an academic failure, dropout, unambitious person instead he is into gaming, technology and practical life.
-He doesn't believe in planning for the future all he wants to do is live in the present.
+Mustafa, unlike his brother, is an academic failure, dropout, and unambitious person; instead, he is into gaming, technology and practical life.
+He doesn't believe in planning for the future, all he wants to do is live in the present.
 Sharjeena asks Mustafa to marry her.
-At first he hesitates but then he accepts and they both get married.
+At first he hesitates, but then he accepts, and they both get married.

-Mustafa and Sharjeena face problems by Mustafa's mother, Shagufta but his father Iftekhar and his sister, Sidra like Sharjeena.
+Mustafa and Sharjeena face problems with Mustafa's mother, Shagufta, but his father, Iftekhar, and his sister, Sidra, like Sharjeena.

 As time passes, they grow closer and begin loving each other.
-Sharjeena's love changes Mustafa and he understands his responsibility.
+Sharjeena's love changes Mustafa, and he understands his responsibility.
 Sharjeena tells him that he is talented and should use his talent to work in a field where he can earn well so that his family and Sharjeena's father would not taunt him.
-He gets a job in a gaming field.
+He gets a job in the gaming field.

-On the other hand, Adeel faces class superiority issues by his wife who controls him as if he is a slave for her.
-Her father always taunts Adeel because he is using Rubaab's wealth to enjoy a luxurious life but Rubaab doesn't care much about this because she loves him.
+On the other hand, Adeel faces class superiority issues from his wife, who controls him as if he were a slave for her.
+Her father always taunts Adeel because he is using Rubaab's wealth to enjoy a luxurious life, but Rubaab doesn't care much about this because she loves him.

-Things get worse when Iftekhar suffers from a heart disease and needs a surgery.
-For this Adeel and Rubaab come for Mustafa and Sharjeena.
-But Shagufta prefers Rubaab over Sharjeena due to her wealthy status.
+Things get worse when Iftekhar suffers from a heart disease and needs surgery.
+But Shagufta prefers Rubaab over Sharjeena due to her wealth.

-Rubaab thought that Adeel still has feelings for Sharjeena which is the reason why she came along with Adeel to keep an eye on him.
-Sharjeena doesn't love Adeel anymore and her love for Mustafa makes Adeel jealous as he is not happy with Rubaab.
+Rubaab thought that Adeel still has feelings for Sharjeena, which is the reason why she came along with Adeel to keep an eye on him.
+Sharjeena doesn't love Adeel anymore, and her love for Mustafa makes Adeel jealous, as he is not happy with Rubaab.